aMytho/GlimBoi-Docs/content/docs/commands/commands.md

 #### Remove Trigger

 This setting allows you to delete the trigger that actived the command (!cmdname).
 The bot must have delete message mod setting on Glimesh.
 The trigger will be deleted when all of the actions have finished running.
+This only affects chatmessage triggers.

+### Status

+Determines if the command is allowed to run.